arnabgho/iSketchNFill/README.md

 * The [Zero Centred Gradient Penalty](https://arxiv.org/pdf/1801.04406.pdf) helps stabilize the training to a large extent.

-* If the model diverges in your dataset, reduce the learning rate of the generator and discriminator to 1e-5, and train longer.
+* If the model diverges in your dataset, reduce the learning rate of the generator and discriminator to 1e-5.
 This can be useful in scenarios where you can only have smaller batch sizes.

 * The preparation script first creates the required folders.
 It generates partial sketch images to simulate the different partial sketches the user will provide.